Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Algebraic structures

 \subsection{Commuting operators}

-Consider a set of commuting operators\footnote{We can also think of this as an Abelian set of operators or an Abelian algebra.} :
+Consider a set of commuting operators\footnote{We can also think of this as an Abelian set of operators or an Abelian algebra.}:

 with the operators $A^{(\alpha)}$ acting on the local Hilbert space $V$.
-This set is finite or infinite depending on the range of values the indices $\alpha$ and $\beta$ take.
-In this work, we just use a pair of commuting operators, so $\alpha, \beta\in\{1,2\}$.
-This is sufficient when $V\simeq \mathbb{C}^2$.
-This is due to the fact there can be no more than two mutually commuting 2 by 2 matrices that are non-trivial.
-In light of this, we take :
+The range of values that the indices $\alpha$ and $\beta$ take determines whether this collection is finite or infinite.
+We only need two commuting operators in this work, therefore $\alpha, \beta\in\{1,2\}$.
+When $V\simeq \mathbb{C}^2$, this is adequate.
+The reason for this is that there can only be two non-trivial 2 by 2 matrices that mutually commute.
+Considering this, we take:

 and